cadbox1/glue-stack/docs/README.md

     ```
     You can open the bash script to find out but it:
     - installs Homebrew
-    - installs MySQL
+    - installs Docker
-        - creates a database called Glue
     - installs Maven
     - installs Node
     - installs Yarn
 5. Create a new terminal tab (CMD + t)
-6. The first tab will run the api (backend).
+6. Start the MySQL database using
     ```
+    docker-compose up
+    ```
+5. Create a new terminal tab (CMD + t)
+6. The next tab will run the api (backend).
+    ```
     cd api
     mvn spring-boot:run
     ```
     This will start our Spring Boot Java application which will setup the tables in our database using a tool called Flyway.
-7. The second tab will run our ui (frontend) development server.
+7. The next tab will run our ui (frontend) development server.
 You won't need this in production.
     ```
     cd ui
     yarn